dangelob/m70r/README.md

 ## How to use it ?

 The starting point is that you have a directory full of *.m70 file.
+Then use the function in the order:

 ### The `m70setup()` function
 allow to read all the files and concatenate them.